Continued personal medical exclusions (CPME) is an underwriting option you have with Private Health Insurance if you’re looking to change provider.

 When you get your Health Insurance renewal quote, however, you decide to go out to the market and see if you can get a better deal.
 You then find you can get cheaper premiums elsewhere.

-Providing you switch on a CMORI basis, you can typically continue your 2 year moratorium on a new policy.
+Providing you switch on a CMORI basis, you can typically continue your two year moratorium on a new policy.

 This means if you’ve served a year on your old policy, then with CMORI underwriting you could potentially serve out the rest of the moratorium (another year) on a new policy before the new insurer will reconsider covering your pre-existing condition.